top of page

 About english first people

-English first people 12 is extended upon students' previous ELA courses.
-It dives deeper into first people's oral and written literature.
-IT makes students think critically and creatively.
-It also lets the students continue to explore, and strengthen their own writing.
-Through the study of authentic indigenous oral and written literature students will be able to extend their capacity to communicate effectively in a variety of contexts and deepen their understanding of themselves and insights into key aspects of Canada’s past, present, and future as related to First Peoples.
+English first people 12 is extended upon students' other English language arts courses.
+It expects students expore deeper into the First people's oral and written literature.
+It lets the students continue to explore, and strengthen their own writing.
+Through the study of authentic First people's oral and written literature.

 Text and story are powerful tools for understanding identity,, culture, and history, and that First Peoples' voices are essential for fostering justice and reconciliation